 - Store in airtight container in the refrigerator or freezer.

-a chocolate covered treat that combines a monster cookie and a power ball to get pure deliciousness
+A chocolate covered treat that combines a monster cookie and a power ball to get the best of both worlds!

 - 3 cups quick oats